loading ...

 < 2 days

-your team receives a prioritised list with behavioral breakdowns, dimension scor…
+your team receives a prioritized list with behavioral breakdowns, dimension scor…

 λ-core scoring model

-every interview is scored across all six dimensions simultaneously. the model computes a bayesian posterior mean with an 80% credible interval per dimension — then combines them into a σ-10 composite.
+every interview is scored across all six dimensions simultaneously. λ-CORE computes a score with an 80% confidence interval per dimension, then combines them into a σ-10 composite.

 cognitive reasoning